redhat-openstack/packstack/README.md

     $ packstack

-that's it, if everything went well you can now start using openstack
+that's it, if everything went well you can now start using OpenStack

     $ cd
     $ . keystonerc_admin